If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 If you’ve decided hiring a tax professional is your best fit, then somewhere down the road, you’re going to need someone who can help you file in April and also plan the rest of the year.

 You might choose a tax firm who gives you a team to handle your preparing and planning, or you might hire a CPA and a financial advisor or planner.
 Either way, Scott told us, you’re allowed to call the shots.

 “You may have to lay out some clear expectations by saying, ‘This is your role and this is what I want from you and I need all of you to communicate,’” he said.
 “Your tax and financial professionals should be working for you.”

 We’ll be the first to admit we aren’t tax experts.
-Anything we say about filing statuses, deductions, and other things is based on our experience.
+Anything we say about filing statuses, deductions, and other things is based on our experience and our interviews with tax experts we’ve quoted in this article.
 Always consult with a professional if you have any questions about the details of your tax return.

 That being said, we think the experts we talked with gave a pretty clear picture of the choice between filing online and hiring a professional to do your taxes.

 If you decide to use a software website this year, you won’t be alone.

 » For Further Reading: The Best Tax Software of 2019 and How to Choose the Right One